Select Department

 While many corporate radio DJs have lost control over the music, the art lives on in podcast format.

-NTS Radio a huge online resource for radio & DJ inspiration.
+NTS Radio is a huge online resource for radio & resident DJ inspiration.

 How to DJ: Your Goals

-To start your journey DJing, your going to need to know where you are headed…
+To start your journey DJing and making your music, you’re going to need to know where you are headed…

 Dancefloors and energy?
 Start a business?
-Tricks n tunes?
+Tricks and tunes?
 To be an informative collector…

-How can take your love for music from hobbyist to DJ?
+How can you take your love for music from hobbyist to DJ?

-What sort of way sharing platform and energy will make you feel fulfilled?
+What sort of way of sharing platform and energy will make you feel fulfilled?

-Basic DJ skills are essential for all types of DJ’s.
+Basic DJ skills and mixing music techniques are essential for all types of DJs.
 They are;

 • Beatmatching